Family Guy controversies: Controversy and criticism from other animators

 In 2003, The Simpsons writer/producer Al Jean described Family Guy as "a little too derivative of The Simpsons" and said it "should be more original."

 Writer Chris Ware, author of Jimmy Corrigan, the Smartest Kid on Earth, has noticed several similarities between the title character of his work and Stewie Griffin.
 Ware has remarked, "[The similarities are] a little too coincidental to be simply, well, coincidental."
 He further stated, "I don't want a book of seven years' worth of my stuff to become available and then be accused of being a rip-off of Family Guy."
 20th Century Fox Television has insisted that Stewie is an entirely original character.
 In a 2003 interview, Seth MacFarlane said that he had never seen the comic strip before, described the similarities as "pretty shocking" and said that he "could see how Ware would reach that conclusion."

 Double Dribble

-An incident occurred when an episode of Family Guy included footage from a seven-year-old YouTube video displaying a glitch in the NES game Double Dribble.
+An incident occurred when an episode of Family Guy included footage from a then seven-year-old YouTube video displaying a glitch in the NES game Double Dribble.
 The inclusion of the footage in the episode led to the removal of the original video by YouTube's automated content identification system.
 Within a few days however, the video was reinstated after a backlash from the community.
 Ultimately Fox released an apology after the video was reinstated.